nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

 ## Example 1: Modular Design in List Construction with Scala

-If you would like to follow along, all you need is the Scala3 tools installed on your machine.
+If you would like to follow along, all you need is the Scala 3 tools installed on your machine.
 View instructions specific to your OS here on the scala download page.
 Once installed, fire up a read-eval-print-loop (REPL) for Scala3 by typing ‘Scala’ into your terminal.

 The first example we have is a modular pattern for performing operations on lists.